Scottiepip/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given your the following tasks to complete  the election  audit of a recent local conf=gressional election.
+A Colorado Board of Elections employee has given your the following tasks to complete  the election  audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get the vote turn out for each county